Pollen Press

 1664

 1664 – just another number in a prison system where everyone is reduced to a collection of integers in a specific order.
 State Identification number; employee number; court case number; DPSST number.
 By its nature the justice system removes the humanity from each of us in the name of accuracy, fair treatment, and consistency.
 Welcome to a new number: 1664.
 1664 focuses on the arts and human-interest stories of the people who live and work here.
-They aim to: 1.
-Showcase writing and artwork from incarcerated members of the community 2.
-Explore issues that affect the lives of people who live and work in the prison setting 3.
-Capture the humanity of people throughout the justice system and offering inspiration to others 4.
-Highlight efforts at rehabilitative practices within the Oregon Department of Corrections.
+They aim to: Showcase writing and artwork from incarcerated members of the community, explore issues that affect the lives of people who live and work in the prison setting, capture the humanity of people throughout the justice system and offering inspiration to others, and highlight efforts at rehabilitative practices within the Oregon Department of Corrections.